Rosie O’Grady (Open Glasgow Bursary Recipient)

 Rosie O’Grady (b.
 1990 in York, England) lives and works in Glasgow, Scotland.

 O’Grady graduated from Glasgow School of Art and University of Glasgow with an MLitt Curatorial Practice (Contemporary Art) in 2015, and from Glasgow School of Art with a BA(Hons) Fine Art (Painting & Printmaking) in 2013.
-She was selected for a Graduate Residency at Hospitalfield (2015) and was awarded a special commendation as a Finalist in Saatchi’s New Sensations (2013).
-O’Grady is a current committee member at Market Gallery.
-Her work has been exhibited nationally and internationally.
+She was selected for a Graduate Residency at Hospitalfield (2015) and was a Finalist in Saatchi’s New Sensations (2013).
+O’Grady was a participant of Curatorial Studio (2016), and a committee member at Market Gallery (2014 – 2016).

 Group exhibitions include: ‘thats why i was trying to hit your unicast space’, Glasgow Open House Festival (2017); ‘Re-Casting’, Museum of Classical Archaeology, Cambridge (2016); ‘Pokey Hat’, New Glasgow Society, Glasgow International (2016); ‘Over Over Over’, Simone DeSousa Gallery, Detroit (2015); ‘New Sensations’, Victoria House, London (2013).